<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=415988315425819&amp;ev=PageView&amp;noscript=1">

 • 30% more tile at a cost for materials, installation, and waterproofing of $420;

-• New glass shower door to reach the ceiling and seal the room with installation at a cost of $400;
+• New glass shower door to reach the ceiling and seal the room with installation for $400;

-• Professional labor costs for plumbing, electrical, and shower installation at a cost of $1,000;
+• Professional labor costs for plumbing, electrical, and shower installation for $1,000;

-• New steam accessories and system features at a cost of $4,775;
+• New steam accessories and system features for $4,775;

 • Total estimated cost: $6,595.00.